nikita-loik/neural-networks/README.md

 # neural-networks
 This project combines top-down and bottom-up approaches to neural-networks.

-It uses classical example of MNIST library and combines 3 different approaches to newral network.
+It focuses on classical example of 10-digit recognition using MNIST database and combines 3 different approaches to neural network.

 |author|approach|
 |:-:|:-:|